 The parallel market persists for several reasons: limited dollar supply through official channels, documentation requirements that many individuals and small businesses cannot meet, and the sheer size of Nigeria's informal economy.
 While the CBN has worked to narrow the gap, the parallel market remains a reality for millions of Nigerians.

-Factors That Affect the Dollar to Naira Rate
+What Factors Affect the Dollar to Naira Rate?

 Understanding what drives the exchange rate helps you anticipate movements and plan your currency conversions.
 Here are the most significant factors: